Regularization of Inverse Problems by Filtered Diagonal Frame Decomposition: Conclusion and outlook

 \section{Conclusion and outlook}

-In this work we analyzed the concept of diagonal frame decomposition (DFD) for the solution of linear inverse problems.
-A DFD for the operator $\Ko$ yields the explicit formula $\Ko^\plus = \TT_{\buo}^* \M_{1/\ka} \TT_\vo$ for the pseudoinverse.
-In the ill-posed case, the pseudoinverse $\Ko^\plus$ is unbounded as well as is the sequence $1/\ka$.
+In this work we analyzed the concept of diagonal frame decomposition (DFD) for the solution of linear inverse problems allowing potentially unbounded forward operators $\Ko$.
+A DFD for the operator $\Ko$ yields the explicit formula $\Ko^\plus = (\TT_{\buo}^* \M_{1/\ka} \TT_\vo)|_{\dom(\Ko^\plus)}$ for the Moore-Penrose inverse.
+In the ill-posed case, the Moore-Penrose generalized inverse $\Ko^\plus$ is unbounded as well as is the sequence $1/\ka$.
 We showed that replacing the $1/\kappa_\la$ by a regularized filter (Definition \ref{def:refF}) applied to the quasi-singular values $\kappa_\la$ results in a regularization method (Theorem \ref{thm:conv}).
 As another main result we derived convergence rates for filtered DFD in Theorem \ref{thm:rates}.
-By noting that the DFD reduced to the SVD in the case of orthogonal basis, we see that our results extend well-known convergence and convergence rates results of filter based SVD regularization \cite{engl1996regularization,groetsch1984theory} to the DFD case.
+By noting that the DFD reduced to the SVD in the case of orthogonal basis, we see that our results extend convergence and convergence rates results of filter based SVD regularization \cite{engl1996regularization,groetsch1984theory} to the DFD case.
+We applied our theory to the inversion of the Radon transform by filtered DFD as practical application.
+The Radon transform is unbounded as an operator on $L^2(\R^2)$ highlighting benefits of including such operators in our theoretical analysis.

 One advantage of filtered DFD regularization over variational regularization methods is their explicit form.
 Compared to SVD based regularization, benefits are that a DFD may be available even when no SVD is known or has to be computed numerically.
-Moreover, the associated analysis and synthesis operations can often be implemented for the DFD.
-The use of the DFD is of practical relevance as frames such as wavelets or curvelet have better approximation capabilities for typical images to be reconstructed \cite{candes2002recovering} than singular systems.
+Moreover, the associated analysis and synthesis operations can often be implemented efficiently for the DFD.
+The use of the DFD is of practical relevance as frames such as wavelets or curvelets have better approximation capabilities for typical images to be reconstructed \cite{candes2002recovering} than singular systems.
 In order to fully exploit such properties a main aspect of future research is to extend the presented convergence analysis to non-linear filters.
 As a first step in this direction see the work \cite{frikel2019sparse} where a convergence analysis is presented using soft-thresholding defining a non-linear filtered DFD.